donkassim/quranstudy/tafsir-references.md

 1. **"The Great News"**:
    - Ibn Kathir explains this refers specifically to resurrection
    - Al-Tabari presents additional interpretations including revelation of Quran
+   - Tabatabai analyzes the questioning as active disputation rather than mere inquiry

 2. **Natural Signs Section**:
    - Al-Zamakhshari analyzes the rhetorical pattern of these verses
    - Al-Qurtubi draws connections between each sign and divine attributes
+   - Tabatabai presents these phenomena as an integrated evidential case for resurrection

 3. **Day of Judgment Scenes**:
    - Ibn Kathir provides details from hadith literature
    - Sayyid Qutb emphasizes the psychological impact of these descriptions
+   - Tabatabai extracts the philosophical dimensions of divine justice and accountability

+4. **Philosophical Argument**:
+   - Tabatabai uniquely presents the logical structure underlying the surah's progression
+   - He connects the natural phenomena to rational necessity of resurrection

 #### Recommended Tafsir Sections:
 - [[tafsir/tabari/naba-great-news]] - Tabari on "the great news"
 - [[tafsir/qurtubi/naba-judgment]] - Qurtubi on Day of Judgment scenes
+- [[tafsir/almizan/naba-resurrection]] - Tabatabai's logical and philosophical analysis

 ## How to Study with Tafsir